1993 Virginia Slims of Chicago

-The 1993 Virginia Slims of Chicago was a women's tennis tournament played on indoor carpet courts at the UIC Pavilion in Chicago, Illinois in the United States that was part of Tier II of the 1993 WTA Tour.
-The tournament was held from February 8 through February 14, 1993.
+The 1993 Virginia Slims of Chicago was a women's tennis tournament played on indoor carpet courts at the UIC Pavilion in Chicago in the United States that was part of Tier II of the 1993 WTA Tour.
+It was the 22nd edition of the tournament and was held from February 8 through February 14, 1993.
 First-seeded Monica Seles won the singles title and earned $75,000 first-prize money.